 Manual port forwarding

-As the name implies, manual port forwarding is the most difficult of all three.
+As the name implies, manual port forwarding is the most difficult of all three options.
 This means you may need to check your router’s manual or ask customer support for help.
 In general, the process looks as follows:

 - Check if your device has a static IP address.